Paul P. Skoutelas

-President and Chief Executive Officer
+President and CEO

 Pamela L. Boswell

 Vice President - Workforce Development & Educational Services

-Pamela Boswell is vice president-workforce development and educational services for the American Public Transportation Association (APTA).
+Pamela Boswell is Vice President-Workforce Development & Educational Services for the American Public Transportation Association (APTA).

-Boswell received a bachelor’s degree in political science from Clark Atlanta University and a master’s in public policy from Duke University.
+Boswell received a bachelor’s degree in political science from Clark Atlanta University and a master’s degree in public policy from Duke University.

-Chief Financial Officer
+Chief Operating Officer